 Sweaty feet can lead to stinky shoes.
 Save them (and those within nose-shot) by rinsing them out after a hot run.
 Then take the insoles out, stuff with paper towels or newspapers, and let them sit in the sun to dry.

 Speaking of feet–slather vaseline or Body glide all over your feet to prevent blisters.
 Also apply to places where any seams touch to prevent chaffing.

 Work on your turnover.

 One downside of running in hot weather and running slower is that your body doesn’t learn how to run fast.
 Dedicate one morning a week to running fast repeats such as 200s, 400s, or hills.

 What’s the best thing to eat post-hot-run?
 Salt!
-Replenish the sodium you lost and get your body temps down with some salty tortilla chips, a popsicle, and a rest.
+Replenish the sodium you lost and get your body temps down with some salty tortilla chips, a popsicle, an electrolyte drink, and a rest.
 You earned it, mama!

 PS-I’d love to help you reach your running goals whether it be to run your first 5k or run competitively!
 Email me at firstname.lastname@example.org with questions or check out my Coaching Services page!